See more where this came from

 The Challenge

-OSDE has worked for over 45 years to bring a unique healthcare service to over 2 million customers.
-Recently the company has been working hard to create a new ecosystem of mobile apps to bring a more efficient, agile, and practical service to the patients and doctors in their network.
+2 million customers.
+Recently, the company has been working hard to create a new ecosystem of mobile apps to bring a more efficient, agile, and practical service to patients and doctors in their network.

 In Argentina, the medical sector hadn’t seen many advances in the digital world, although there was much interest in making doctor-patient interactions more organized and monetized.